Information Design With Large Language Models: Introduction

-Our results reveal that approach (b) poses severe challenges, even under generous assumptions.
-Specifically, we show that the sender's utility will generally be a discontinuous function of the belief $\mu_c$ induced by framing: slight errors in the LLM-inspired belief oracle can thus have significant implications.
-We also show that the problem of finding the optimal framing is computationally hard (NP-hard), even to approximate.
-In contrast, we show that jointly optimizing the framing and the recommendation strategy is a more favorable problem from an optimization perspective.
-Particularly, we show that the sender's utility as a function of the framing-induced belief $\mu_c$ and the corresponding optimal recommendation strategy is a continuous function, making the setting graceful to errors.
-We also give a quasi-polynomial-time approximation scheme (QPTAS) for the joint optimization problem.
+Our results reveal that setting (b) poses severe challenges, even under this generous LLM-inspired setting.
+Specifically, we show that the sender's expected utility will generally be a discontinuous function of the receiver's framing induced prior belief $\mu_c$ (Proposition~\ref{prop:fixed-scheme-discontinuous}).
+This means that even slight errors in the mapping between framing and belief can have significant implications.
+We also show that the computation of the approximately optimal framing induced belief under a fixed signaling scheme is NP-hard (Theorem~\ref{thrm:np_hardness}).
+In contrast, setting (c), jointly optimizing framing and signaling scheme, is more tractable.
+In particular, we show that the sender's expected utility, as a function of the framing-induced pior belief $\mu_c$ and the corresponding optimal signaling scheme $\pi^*_c$, is continuous (Theorem~\ref{thrm:joint_continuous}), making the setting graceful to errors.
+We also provide a quasi-polynomial-time approximation scheme (QPTAS) for the joint optimization problem (Theorem~\ref{thm:qptas}), with specific instances admitting better results (Theorem~\ref{thm:joint-unconstrained}).
 These findings support the conclusion that the joint optimization problem tends to be the more tractable problem for systematic optimization, inspiring our experiments.
 Overall, our work characterizes the unique structural and optimization landscape of this generalized model of information design.